Six Minutes Podcast lessons can be a challenge to find since podcasts are a relatively new medium in the education sphere.

 Why Use This Podcast In Your Classroom

 How many times have you struggled to reign students in at the beginning of class?
-Or had an extra 5-10 minutes after a lesson before the bell?
+Or did you have an extra 5-10 minutes after a lesson before it was time to change classes?
 It’s not enough time to start something new, but it’s too long to let students sit and wait.
-This podcast is only 6-minutes per episode (except for the season finale).
+This podcast is only 6 minutes per episode (except for the season finale).

 Students struggle with listening and applying what they hear.
 They also struggle with figuring things out on their own.
-This Six Minutes Podcast not only gives them the chance to practice listening skills, it gives them a chance to let their brains explore lots of new options and think critically about this storyline.
+This Six Minutes Podcast not only gives them a chance to practice listening skills, but it also gives them a chance to let their brains explore lots of new options and think critically about this storyline.

 Six Minutes Podcast Lessons